Skip to content

 ✨ What Are the Dyker Heights Lights?

-Every year, the residents of Dyker Heights — a suburban neighbourhood in southwest Brooklyn — go all out with their Christmas decorations.
-With 30-foot nutcrackers, twinkling lights on every surface, life-size Santa’s, Christmas carols blasting from speakers, and animated displays synced perfectly to festive to music.
+Every year, the residents of Dyker Heights, a suburban neighbourhood in southwest Brooklyn, go all out with their Christmas decorations.
+With 30 foot nutcrackers, twinkling lights on every surface, life size Santa’s, Christmas carols blasting from speakers, and animated displays synced perfectly to festive to music.
 It makes Chevy Chase’s famous decorations look tame.

 Many families spend tens of thousands of dollars and even hire professional decorators.
-It’s an over-the-top tradition that started in the 1980s, and we were honestly in awe walking through it all.
+It’s an over the top tradition that started in the 1980s, and we were honestly in awe walking through it all.

 🕰️ What Time Do the Lights Come On in Dyker Heights?